FrostPrice/FlappyBird_AI/README.md

 - OOP as a paradigm
 - NEAT to define the AI
 - Pygame to create the game
+- Using population of 100 will create the "perfect AI" in the 1º generation

 ### Link for the Libraries used: